Google's decision to end support for behavior-based targeting creates questions for identity resolution companies, advertisers, and publishers.

 - Google shifts from behavioral targeting to cohort-based FLoC, confirming they do not have plans to build or support alternate identifier solutions to track individuals.

-- Publishers without good first-party data may take a hit and see some brand budgets flowing more to platforms in the near term.
+- Publishers that are not collecting first-party data may take a hit and see some brand budgets flowing more to platforms in the near term.

 - There were immediate mixed reactions from the ad industry as well as the Identity Resolution vendors, regarding Google's motives and the future for ad targeting.